-In her book Live Lagom, food writer and author, Anna Brones, explores the concept of lagom, the Swedish approach to life that is all about balance.
-The pages are filled with ways of channelling this ethos in your daily life, from the workplace to the kitchen.
-We caught up with Anna to hear more about her tips on recreating one of Sweden's signature lunchtime dishes, the Open-Faced Sandwich.
+In her book Live Lagom, food writer and author, Anna Brones explores the concept of lagom, the Swedish approach to life that is all about balance.
+The pages are filled with methods for channelling this ethos in your daily life, from the workplace to the kitchen.
+We caught up with Anna to hear more about her tips on recreating one of Sweden’s signature lunchtime dishes, the Open-Faced Sandwich.
+Read on to find out what she had to say.

 Open sandwiches (smörgås) are one of my favourite Swedish items of food and also one of the simplest things to create.
 You don’t need a recipe for them, it’s really just about using your favourite kind of bread and adding the toppings (pålägg) that you want to go on it.